schibsted/copyfield/README.md

-# copyfield
+# Copyfield

-Copy a value from one field to another, for all rows in a table
+Copy a value from one field in a table, to another field in the same table, in a PostgreSQL database, using batching.